Immersing the local community in nature

-Download our 2018 'Connecting to Nature' events programme, or take a look at our What's On section to find a fantastic range of events happening at Heysham Nature Reserve.
+Download our 2019 'Connecting to Nature' events programme (coming soon) or take a look at our What's On section to find a fantastic range of events happening at Heysham Nature Reserve.

 If you are interested in Early Years activities that will immerse your little ones in nature, take a look at our Nature Tots programme.
 Or, if your children are aged between 8 - 13 and want to get involved, check out our 2019 'Heysham Hedgehogs' Wildlife Watch programme.

 For up to date news about what's going on at Heysham Nature Reserve, 'Like' our Facebook page.

 "Fantastic in every way!
 My granddaughter said, "l've had a fantastic day grandma!"